lowi-kr/wc2026-bot/README.md

   Then visit `?action=init` again

 **I want to force the bot to check for a live match right now** (for testing, doesn't wait for the hourly/minute cycle)
-- Visit `?action=live`
+- Visit `?action=live` (or click "Run live poll now" on `/admin`)

+**I can't log into `/admin`, it just says Unauthorized**
+- You haven't set the `DASHBOARD_PASSWORD` secret yet — see Step 4f.
+Without it, the dashboard fails closed on purpose rather than letting anyone in.

 ---

 ## Manual triggers

-You can trigger bot actions by visiting these URLs in your browser:
+You can trigger bot actions by visiting these URLs in your browser, or by using the buttons on the [Admin Dashboard](#admin-dashboard) at `/admin` instead:

 | URL | What it does |
 |-----|-------------|